-- 58. NPPF Chapter 12 requires plans to have design policies that have community support and that pick up the defining characteristics of the area.
-The Government has been raising the importance of high-quality design with the development of national design guides, codes, and policies, and encourages Neighbourhood Development Plans to have their own design policies and codes to identify the special qualities of their areas which should be reflected in new development.
-Although national policy supports development that is sympathetic to the local and historic character of an area, it also encourages innovative design and high levels of sustainability to support movement towards a carbon zero future. - 59.
-At the community engagement sessions feedback on what was needed to successfully develop the parish was mixed.
+- 59. NPPF Chapter 12 requires plans to have design policies that have community support and that pick up the defining characteristics of the area.
+The Government has been raising the importance of high-quality design with the development of national design guides, codes, and policies 15, and encourages Neighbourhood Development Plans to have their own design policies and codes to identify the special qualities of their areas which should be reflected in new development.
+Although national policy supports development that is sympathetic to the local and historic character of an area, it also encourages innovative design and high levels of sustainability to support movement towards a carbon zero future.

+- 60. At the community engagement sessions feedback on what was needed to successfully develop the parish was mixed.
 There was support for development having environmentally friendly and sustainable design principles.
-Suggestions included creating green walls/roofs, electric vehicle charging points, solar panels, rainwater capture and communal access to ground source heat pumps. - 60.
-The Joint Core Strategy (Policy 2) states all development will be designed to the highest possible standards, reflecting a strong sense of place and local character.
+Suggestions included creating green walls/roofs, electric vehicle charging points, solar panels, rainwater capture and communal access to ground source heat pumps.

+- 61. The Joint Core Strategy (Policy 2) states all development will be designed to the highest possible standards, reflecting a strong sense of place and local character.
 Innovative design, that reduces the need for centralised energy sources (using renewable energy instead) is encouraged.
-The emerging Greater Norwich Local Plan (GNLP) Policy 2 establishes standards for energy efficiency in new development and Policy 6
+The emerging Greater Norwich Local Plan (GNLP) Policy 2 establishes standards for energy efficiency in new development and Policy 6 encourages flexible building design to encourage local working and business opportunities.

+- 62. As part of developing the NDP, AECOM were commissioned to develop a design guide and codes document for Lingwood & Burlingham.
+Key elements to come out of this work in terms of the design context include the creation of five-character areas (Figure 13):

+- CA1- Lingwood

+- CA2- North Burlingham

+- CA3- Burlingham Green

+- CA4- South Burlingham

+- CA5- Countryside

-&lt;sup>15 National Planning Policy Framework (2021), National Design Guide (2021), National Model Design Code (2021), Building for a Healthy Life (2020), Manual for Streets (2007)
+15 National Planning Policy Framework (December, 2023), National Design Guide (2021), National Model Design Code (2021), Building for a Healthy Life (2020), Manual for Streets (2007)